Giant Panda FAQs

 China is the only remaining natural home of giant pandas, most of which live in Sichuan Province, Southwest China.
 Bifengxia Giant Panda Base and Chengdu Research Base of Giant Panda Breeding are the best places to see the pandas.

-Yes, there are volunteer programs at Bifengxia Giant Panda Base and Chengdu Research Base of Giant Panda Breeding.
-During the programs, participants can work with skilled panda keepers to take care of the pandas.
+Yes, there are volunteer programs at Bifengxia Giant Panda Base.
+During the program, participants can work with skilled panda keepers to take care of the pandas.
 See more at Volunteer Programs.

-Both are very good places to see the pandas, or join in the volunteer programs to take care of the pandas.
+Both are very good places to see the pandas.

 Chengdu Research Base of Giant Panda Breeding is located almost in the city center, and it is more professionally run and controlled.

 Bifengxia Giant Panda Base is about 2 hours drive from the city center.
 It has more pandas, and you will get to see pandas more in their natural habitat than the one in Chengdu.
+There are volunteer programs at Bifengxia Giant Panda Base.

 For tourists who stay for a few days in Chengdu, it is suggested that you see the pandas at Bifengxia Giant Panda Base, and also take part in their volunteer program.
 For tourists with less time, going to see the pandas in the Research Base near the city center would be more convenient.